The Lisbon Cathedral(Sé de Lisboa), in the Alfama district, is the most famous in Lisbon, and for good reason.

 - Another attraction is the National Pantheon, which I recommend visiting.
 It will take your breath away.

-- Close to the National Pantheon is the Feira da Larda market, open on Tuesdays and Saturdays to find some interesting items to take home.
+- Close to the National Pantheon is the Feira da Ladra market, which is open on Tuesdays and Saturdays to find some interesting items to take home.

 - While exploring the Cathedral in Alfama, visit the Graca district for street art and more, and see the Miradouro da Senhora do Monte viewpoint.

-Hot Tip๐ฅ: To explore Alfama, including the Lisbon Cathedral, I have a helpful free walking tour guide available for the district.
+Tip: I have a helpful free walking tour guide for Alfama, including the Lisbon Cathedral, that you can use to explore the district.

 Getting to Lisbon Cathedral is convenient due to its central location in Alfama, one of Lisbon’s oldest neighborhoods.
 Here are some tips to help you plan your journey: